miniluz/miniluz.github.io/content/posts/screen-space-projected-lines/index.md

 {{<figure src="/sspl/miter-joint.svg" width=500vp class="svg">}}
 We project two lines around the edges and find the points where they intersect.
 Instead of pushing the vertices out perpendicularly, we simly move them to those intersection points ($D$ and $E$).
-[Here](https://www.geogebra.org/calculator/rhsczxkf) is a GeoGebra where you can try this out, and [here](TODO!) is an article where you can see how it's worked out.
+[Here](https://www.geogebra.org/calculator/rhsczxkf), in GeoGebra, you can try this out.
+This is how you calculate where $D$ and $E$ are:
 <!-- TODO!: FIX! -->

 However, there's a problem: This really only makes sense in 2D.